tokenio/merchant-sample-java/README.md

 This starts up a server.

 The first time you run the server, it creates a new Member (Token user account).
-It saves the Member's private keys in the `app/keys` directory and its ID in the `app/merchant_member_id.txt`.
-In subsequent runs, the server uses this ID and these keys to log the Member in.
+It saves the Member's private keys in the `keys` directory.
+In subsequent runs, the server uses this ID these keys to log the Member in.

 The server operates in Token's Sandbox environment.
 This testing environment lets you try out UI and payment flows without moving real money.